-SECTION 8 Show your plan member ID card when you fill a prescription Section 8.1 Show your member ID card
+Section 8.1 Show your membership ID card

-To fill your prescription, show your plan member ID card at the network pharmacy you choose.
-When you show your plan member ID card, the network pharmacy will automatically bill the plan for our share of your covered prescription drug cost.
+To fill your prescription, show your plan membership ID card at the network pharmacy you choose.
+When you show your plan membership ID card, the network pharmacy will automatically bill the plan for our share of your covered prescription drug cost.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.

-Section 8.2 What if you don't have your member ID card with you?
+Section 8.2 What if you don't have your membership ID card with you?

-If you don't have your plan member ID card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.
+If you don't have your plan membership ID card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.